 Kannihut couldn’t take his eyes away from the vivid shimmering in the trees.
 “Wait,” he said in a whisper, wondering if he should ask the others if they saw it, too.
 Then he thought better of it.
-These men were hunters; they noticed the smallest movement in the brush.
+These men were hunters, used to noticing the smallest movement or the quietest step of a hoof in the brush.
 The area was too bright, too prominent to be missed—if it was real.

-“We’re leaving,” Gishgoo commanded while a smitch of dried mud fell from the downturned corners of his mouth.
+“We’re leaving now!”
+Gishgoo commanded while a smitch of dried mud fell from the downturned corners of his mouth.
 As he turned his well-muscled back, the dog’s ears shot up and it focused on the same area in the trees that held Kannihut’s gaze.

 Kaak followed the dog’s eyes.
 “Look,” he whispered.

 A young buck moved out of the trees and took tentative steps into the meadow.
 Slow as glaciers the hunters put arrows to the gut and raised their bows.
 The deer was out of range but coming toward them.
-It had four points and a unique diamond-shaped patch of white at the base of its neck.
+Its rack had four points and there was a unique diamond-shaped patch of white at the base of its neck.

-Willisaw moved back into a crouch and held up a finger, signaling that he would shoot first.
-Without moving his head, he glanced at Kannihut and winked, looking for just a moment like the old Willisaw, before they lost everything.
+Willisaw slowly moved back into a crouch and held up a finger, signaling that he was closest and would shoot first.
+Without moving his head, he glanced at Kannihut and winked, looking for a moment like the old Willisaw, before they lost everything.
 The deer stopped in the middle of the lakebed and looked in all directions, smelling the breeze for danger, its white tail twitching.
 It took a few more tentative steps toward the hunters as they pulled hard against their bows.

 Kannihut held his breath as he strained to hold his bow in place, but his arm started trembling.
-He glanced at Willisaw’s arm, steady as rock.
+He glanced at Willisaw’s arm, steady as rock, his bicep unmoving.
 Kannihut thought about the blue ink marking of a Water Panther on Willisaw’s bicep, the one he kept covered with mud, even when he wasn’t hunting.